 The adult will emerge from the final moult ready to feed and to reproduce.
 A female Bed Bug will lay somewhere between 200-550 eggs in her lifetime.

 Bed Bugs are pretty gross.
-They prefer to sleep where humans sleep and due to their small flattened bodies they love to get into mattress seams, bedframes and headboards.
-Bed Bugs don't have nests but some research tends to show that an aggregation pheremone may be used as they tend to congregate in the same hiding spots.
+They prefer to sleep where humans sleep and due to their small flattened bodies they love to get into mattress seams, bed frames and headboards.
+Bed Bugs don’t have nests but some research tends to show that an aggregation pheromone may be used as they tend to congregate in the same hiding spots.
 You will always know if Bed Bugs have been in a mattress, folding down the edge seams you will find dark spots and staining (if not live Bed Bugs) which is excrement.
 The Bed Bug is quite lazy and does not want to travel metres to get a meal so will be quite close to where the person will sleep.

 The Bed Bug is a blood feeder and it seems that temperature is extremely important to a Bed Bug and research has shown they will feed in the few hours just before dawn before returning to their hiding place.